itemisCREATE/arduino-lightswitch-example/README.md

 # arduino-lightswitch-example
-Simple example on how to use YAKINDU Statechart Tools with Arduino
+Simple example on how to use [YAKINDU Statechart Tools](https://www.itemis.com/en/yakindu/state-machine/ "YAKINDU Statechart Tools website") with Arduino.